 Available pick-up points: Arctic Adventures’s pick-up list.

 The price of the tour is for one person when sharing a two-person snowmobile.
-For solo or odd number of bookings you must book a solo snowmobile for 6.000 ISK extra.

 This is a great question.
 We ask all participants to be ready from the start of the pickup time indicated.
 This is because you may well be the first pick up of the day.
 Please be at your assigned location at the start time that you chose when booking the tour.